mossoedgar/mossoedgar/README.md

 - :telescope: I’m working as a Data Scientist / Engineer and as a QA Data Analyst contributing to data pipelines for building web applications and data products.

-- :seedling: Speaker, Mentor, Selflearner
+- :seedling: Speaker, Mentor, Selflearner.

 - :zap: In my free time, I like spending time developing new skills and riding my bicycle.

 - 🗣️ Ask me about anything.
-If I don't know about it
+If I don't know about it I will.

 - 👁️ Impossible is a word that's not existent in my vocabulary.